JoggApp/laravel-mail-viewer/README.md

     /*
     |--------------------------------------------------------------------------
-    | The environments in which the url should be accesible
+    | The environments in which the url should be accessible
     |--------------------------------------------------------------------------
     |
     | If you don't want to use this package in production env